Cognitana-Research/NNOHD/README.md

 This section contains the complete data for the sections of the paper that are only partially filled due to space limitations.

 ### Evaluated Data Sets
 In this section we list the complete set of evaluated data sets.
+The evaluated high-dimensional data sets can be found as ZIP files at [Datasets Download](https://www.dropbox.com/sh/8ewsyor0bjrllzc/AADTWWD-FBgxKaNXR-sZfd0ua?dl=0).

 Data Set | Dimensions | Data Objects | Outliers | Outlier Ratio
 --- | --- | --- | --- | ---